jpdjere/machine-learning-specialization/Course 2 - Advanced Learning Algorithms/Week 3 - Part 2 - Bias and variance.md

 Whereas in this one, high-variance was on the left and high bias was on the right.
 But that's why these two images are a little bit like mirror images of each other.
 But in both cases, cross-validation, evaluating different values can help we choose a good value of t or a good value of Lambda.

 That's how the choice of regularization parameter Lambda affects the bias and variance and overall performance of our algorithm, and we've also seen how we can use cross-validation to make a good choice for the regularization parameter Lambda.
-Now, so far, we've talked about how having a high training set error, high J train is indicative of high bias and how having a high cross-validation error of $J_cv$, specifically if it's much higher than J train, how that's indicative of variance problem.
+Now, so far, we've talked about how having a high training set error, high $J_{train}$ is indicative of high bias and how having a high cross-validation error of $J_cv$, specifically if it's much higher than $J_{train}$, how that's indicative of variance problem.
 But what does these words "high" or "much higher" actually mean?

-Let's take a look at that in the next section where we'll look at how we can look at the numbers J train and $J_cv$ and judge if it's high or low, and it turns out that one further refinement of these ideas, that is, establishing a baseline level of performance we're learning algorithm will make it much easier for we to look at these numbers, J train, $J_cv$, and judge if they are high or low.
+Let's take a look at that in the next section where we'll look at how we can look at the numbers $J_{train}$ and $J_cv$ and judge if it's high or low, and it turns out that one further refinement of these ideas, that is, establishing a baseline level of performance we're learning algorithm will make it much easier for we to look at these numbers, $J_{train}$, $J_cv$, and judge if they are high or low.
 Let's take a look at what all this means in the next section.

 ## Establishing a baseline level of performance